voidyourwarranty2/zmk/README.md

 - mouse emulation
 - custom retro-tap behavior
-- PIM447 patch if a Pimoroni Trackball PIM447 is to be used
+- PIM447 patch (my own version) if a Pimoroni Trackball PIM447 is to be used

 ### Patches